suryanshsrivastava/game-theory-finding-DSE/README.md

 ## Intro to Game Theory Assignment 1 Question 2
-Find​ all​​ weakly dominant strategy equilibria for an n-person game given nfg file.
+Find all weakly dominant strategy equilibria for an n-person game given nfg file.

 ## Language and modules
 *Language:* python3